DJ Khaled Is Offering An Airbnb Stay In His Sneaker Closet

 “We bring the same passion and energy to the shoe game as we do the studio.
 That’s why we’re excited to share our sneaker kingdom with fans and give them a chance to walk in our shoes, literally,” he added.

-Booking will begin on 29 November, 1 pm ET (30 November, 2 am MYT).
+Booking will begin on 29 November, 1 pm ET (30 November, 2 am SGT).
 Airbnb says that guests will be responsible for their own travel to and from Miami.

 (Main and Featured images: Airbnb)